The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 - Send the request for pressing the register button
 - Send the request for confirming the registration

-While this seems pretty basic, every step had its own challenges and problems which had to be solved.
-Managing to replicate the registration process for the first time was a big milestone, and took quite a bit of time and effort.
-The following sections will go into detail about each step of the registration process and how it was solved.
+While this doesn't seem too complicated, every step had its own challenges and problems which had to be solved.
+Managing to execute the whole registration process for the first time was a big milestone, and took quite a bit of time and effort.
+The following sections will go into detail about each step and how it was solved.

 Please note that the extension does not handle authentication, it needs the user to be logged in to TISS beforehand.
 Authentication with the server happens over cookies, which are passed along with every request.
 If you are looking for a way to automatically log in to TISS, there is a great [guide](https://github.com/flofriday/TU_Wien_Addressbook#how-does-the-app-log-in-to-get-student-information) by flofriday on how to do that.